forum-bhatt/forum-bhatt/README.md

 📫 How to reach me: bhatt.f@northeastern.edu

-# Happily, I contribute and share my learnings on the following !
+# Happily, I can contribute and share my learnings on the following !

 |   | Technical Skills |
 | ------------- | ------------- |